Automata-based Controller Synthesis for Stochastic Systems: A Game Framework via Approximate Probabilistic Relations: Case Studies

 \subsection{Comparison with Results in~\cite{Kamgarpour2011Discrete,Ding2013stochastic}}

 By virtue of the grid-based approximation framework introduced in~\cite{Abate2010Approximate}, results in~\cite{Kamgarpour2011Discrete,Ding2013stochastic} can be applied to the synthesis problem for (nonlinear) stochastic games with continuous state and input sets.
+In this subsection, we compare our approaches with these results in the sense of the conservativeness of probabilistic guarantees associated with the synthesized controllers.
+Note that providing less conservative probabilistic guarantees are crucial in correct-by-construction synthesis techniques.
+The ultimate goal for employing these techniques is to obtain formal (probabilistic) guarantees for satisfying the desired properties, instead of performing exhaustive testing, which is heuristic, costly, and time-consuming.

-Here, we compare our approaches with those results in the sense of conservativeness of probabilistic guarantees.
-Under the grid-based approximation framework, the probabilistic guarantee for a desired property is provided in terms of a \emph{probabilistic closeness}, denoted by $\mathbf{e}$, between the finite abstraction and the original system, with:
+Under the grid-based approximation framework in~\cite{Abate2010Approximate}, the probabilistic guarantee for a desired property is provided in terms of a \emph{probabilistic closeness}, denoted by $\mathbf{e}$, between the finite abstraction and the original system, with:

 where $\hat{p}$ and $p$ denote the probabilities of satisfaction over the finite abstraction and the original system, respectively.
 Moreover,~\cite{Soudjani2015Dynamic} shows that $\mathbf{e}$ is proportional to the size of discretization parameters, denoted by $\eta_i$, $i = \{1,\ldots,s\}$, with $s$ being the dimension of the state set.
 Roughly speaking, the quantity $\eta_i$ is the maximum diameter of partition cells along with the $i^{th}$ dimension of the state set.
 We refer the interested reader to~\cite[Theorem 9]{Soudjani2015Dynamic} for the formal definition.
+Here, by employing the results in~\cite[Section 5]{Soudjani2015Dynamic}, we have $\mathbf{e}=3.586\times 10^4$, $\mathbf{e}=4.356\times 10^3$, and $\mathbf{e}=1.345\times 10^3$ for $\psi_1$, $\psi_2$, and $\psi_3$\footnote{Although results in ~\cite{Kamgarpour2011Discrete,Ding2013stochastic} only solve the reachability problem over continuous sets, enforcing DFA properties can be cast as a reachability problem over state set of the product system between the DFA and the original system.
+Therefore, results in~\cite[Section 5]{Soudjani2015Dynamic} can readily be used to compute $\mathbf{e}$ for $\psi_3$. }, respectively, when grid-size parameters are $(\eta_1,\eta_2)=(0.02,0.02)$ (as the discretization setting in Table~\ref{tbl:synthesis}).